leo-texuanw/Learning/aws/docs/VPC.md

 ### Network ACL & Security Groups

 Network ACL: A firewall which controls traffic from and to subnet.
-(1st mechanism of defence)
+(1st mechanism of defense)

 - Subnet rules for inbound and outbound.
 - Rules only include IP addresses
 - A default NACL allows everything in and out

 Security Groups: A firewall that controls traffic to and from an ENI/ an EC2 instance.
-(2nd mechanism of defence)
+(2nd mechanism of defense)

 - Rules include IP addresses and other security groups